BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-application.md

     3. Click the **Add Student** to List button

-    4. Repeat for each additional person in the group, or any other students who will be coauthors on the poster (for example, others from your research group if you are part of a larger team outside of class)
+    4. Repeat for each additional person in the group, or any other students who will be coauthors on the poster (for example, others from your research group if you are part of a larger team outside of class).
+Do not add the course instructor here, that will be later.

 4. Enter the presentation **title** (copy and paste from your pre-written title)